 While this Autodelta series is clearly not about Robert, he finishes the story by saying that he arrived at Milan's Malpensa Airport a month later, lived inside the walled Autodelta compound infirmary for a short time and travelled parts of the 1972 and 1973 season with the team....working for free and being accorded the Experience of a Lifetime.

 The rest is history.
-Alfa Romeo, Inc. USA hired him in 1975 to be Alfa Romeo S.p.A.'s first Owner Relations Representative worldwide, and moved on to other exciting assignments over the next twenty years...Legal Liaison, District Service and Parts Manager and other duties.including personally handling Autodelta when the team would compete in America.
+Alfa Romeo, Inc. USA hired him in 1975 to be Alfa Romeo S.p.A.'s first Owner Relations Representative worldwide, and moved on to other exciting assignments over the next twenty years...Legal Liaison, Regional Sales and later District Service and Parts Manager and other duties.including personally handling Autodelta when the team would compete in America.

 # # #

-I am pleased to show you my personal archival copyrighted photographs of never before seen Autodelta color images taken exclusively inside the factory, including the actual images of the assembly of the very first batch of 33TT12 cars as they were taking shape in 1972 and 1973 …all snapped with the completely open, unhindered full access personal permission of Directore Generale Ing.
+I am pleased to show you my personal archival copyrighted photographs of never before seen Autodelta color images taken exclusively inside the factory, including the actual images of the assembly of the very first group of 33TT12 cars as they were taking shape in 1972 and 1973 …all snapped with the completely open, unhindered full access personal permission of Directore Generale Ing.
 Carlo Chiti…. being released now for the very first time in more than four decades and printed in sequential magazine editions of the Alfa Owner (USA) magazine and in selected Alfa Romeo Owners Club ‘webzines’ and non-commercial magazines around the world during 2014 including Norway, Sweden, Denmark, the Netherlands and Finland.
 It is now a serialized feature of VeloceToday.com.